wp-plugins/music-store/readme.txt

 *   Allow to filter by genre: Inserts a field into the Music Store webpage that allows to filter products by their genre.
 *   Allow multiple pages: Allows paging of music store products.
 *   Items per page: Defines the number of products per page in the Music Store.
+*   Player style: Select the audio player style from the list.

 **Payment gateway data**

 *   Enable PayPal Payments: Allows the sale of products through PayPal.
 *   PayPal email: Enter the email address associated with the PayPal account.
 *   Currency: Symbol of the currency in which payments are accepted.
-*   PayPal Language: Preferred language of the PayPal interface.
+*   PayPal language: Preferred language of the PayPal interface.
+*   PayPal button: Select the PayPal button design.

 **Notification Settings**, both for buyers to complete a payment, and the store manager